-Whereas
+Whereas:

-- The Board of Directors of the Cotter School District has approved by a vote of the Board, the following capacity resolution for school choice applicants for the school-year under the provisions of policy 4.5-SCHOOL CHOICE and applicable Arkansas law. - -Applicants, whose applications meet the provisions of policy 4.5-SCHOOL CHOICE, will be sent a provisional acceptance notification letter which will give instructions on the necessary steps and timelines to enroll in the District.
-Provisional acceptance shall be determined prior to July 1 with a final decision to be made by July 1 based on the district's available capacity for each academic program, class, grade level, and individual school. - -Applications will not be accepted if the applications: - Are not received or postmarked on or before May 1, unless the application is from a student who has a parent or guardian who is an active-duty member of the military and who has been transferred to and resides on a military base and the application is received within the fifteen (15) day period and accompanied by relevant documentation; - Are to a student's resident district that has declared itself exempt due to an existing desegregation order; or - Would exceed the applicant's resident district's statutory limitation on student transfers out of its district, unless the application is part of a sibling pair and the other sibling's application was the application that reached the district's statutory limit. - -The district reserves to itself the ability to determine, based on an examination of student records obtained from the prior district, and other information, where any student would require different class, course of courses program of instruction, or special services than originally applied for.
-If such an examination determines that capacity has been reached in the appropriate class, course or program of instruction, or that additional staff would have to be hired for the applicant, the District shall resend the original provisional acceptance letter and deny the Choice transfer for that student.

--The district reserves to itself the ability to decline to accept under school choice Any student, whose acceptance would require the district to add additional staff, for any reason.
+- The Board of Directors of the Cotter School District has approved by a vote of the Board, the following capacity resolution for school choice applicants for the school-year under the provisions of policy 4.5-SCHOOL CHOICE and applicable Arkansas law. - -Except for applicants who are transferring under Uniformed Service Member Dependent School Choice, applicants, whose applications meet the provisions of policy 4.5-SCHOOL

+CHOICE, will be sent a provisional acceptance notification letter which will give instructions on the necessary steps and timelines to enroll in the District.
+Provisional acceptance shall be determined prior to July 1 with a final decision to be made by July 1 based on the district's available capacity for each academic program, class, grade level, and individual school.

+- -Applications will not be accepted if the applications: - Are received, electronically timestamped, or postmarked before January 1, unless the application is from a student who is transferring under Uniformed Service Member Dependent School Choice: - Are received, electronically timestamped, or postmarked after May 1, unless the application is postmarked before May 1 or is from a student who is transferring under Uniformed Service Member Dependent School Choice; - Are to a student's resident district that has declared itself exempt due to an existing desegregation order; or - The student is transferring under Uniformed Service Member Dependent School Choice and the application is not accompanied by relevant documentation. - -The district reserves to itself the ability to determine, based on an examination of student records obtained from the prior district, and other information, where any student would require different class, course of courses program of instruction, or special services than originally applied for.
+If such an examination determines that capacity has been reached in the appropriate class, course or program of instruction, or that additional staff would have to be hired for the applicant, the District shall resend the original provisional acceptance letter and deny the Choice transfer for that student. - -The district reserves to itself the ability to decline to accept under school choice Any student, whose acceptance would require the district to add additional staff, to exceed the District's current grade, program, or building capacity.

-THEREFORE, let it be resolved that these shall constitute the School Choice at the beginning of the School Choice enrollment period for the school-year 2022-2023.
+THEREFORE, let it be resolved that these shall constitute the School Choice at the beginning of the Sch 100 Choice enrollment period for the school-year 2022-2023.

-Board President Date

-Board Secretary Date
+Board President Date Board Secretary Date

-•